CKWX: Move to 1130 kHz

 CKWX went to 24-hour operation on January 1, 1954, at 12:30 a.m., with a program called "Concert Under the Stars."
-In 1956, the studios moved to a new purpose-built building at 1275 Burrard Street, and on August 15, 1957, CKWX switched from 980 kHz (soon taken by CKNW) to its present 1130 kHz.
+In 1956, the studios moved to a new purpose-built building at 1275 Burrard Street, and on August 15, 1957, CKWX switched from 980 kHz (soon taken by CKNW) to its later 1130 kHz frequency.
 The station adopted a Top 40 music format in the same year when Red Robinson joined the station's on-air staff.
 CKWX was, in fact, the first Vancouver radio station to use the all-hit format full-time.
 In 1958, CKWX became the first non-CBC station in Western Canada to operate with 50,000 watts.

 Harold Carson, one-third of the Taylor, Pearson & Carson firm that owned CKWX, died in 1959.
 The firm changed its name to Selkirk Holdings Ltd. later in the year.
 CKWX switched formats from Top 40 to MOR music with some talk shows in 1962, and Red Robinson left the station at that time to join CFUN.
 Selkirk became a publicly traded company in 1965, and it purchased 100% ownership of CKWX (with approval from the Board of Broadcast Governors) on October 10, 1966.

 Country era

 On March 7, 1973, CKWX underwent a major change as it dropped its mix of MOR music and talk and switched to country, keeping that format for the next 23 years.
-On February 13, 1979, the CRTC granted CKWX parent Selkirk Holdings a license for an FM station with a jazz format.
+On February 13, 1979, the CRTC granted CKWX parent Selkirk Holdings a licence for an FM station with a jazz format.
 Selkirk originally wanted 93.7 MHz, but were advised to find a different frequency.
 CJAZ would sign on at 92.1 MHz on March 1, 1980, as the first Canadian station playing all jazz.
 CJAZ later moved to 96.9, then switched call letters and formats in 1985 as it became CKKS, playing adult contemporary music.
 The 92.1 frequency is now used by CBU-FM-1 in Victoria.

 CKWX and CKKS moved to new studios on 2440 Ash Street on June 17, 1988, with the official opening on July 20.
 On September 28, 1988, Maclean-Hunter Ltd. purchased Selkirk Communications and its stations (including CKWX and CKKS) and also received approval from the CRTC to transfer the former Selkirk stations to Rogers Communications.